cecelot/ariadne/README.md

 # Mazes

 A simple CLI interface for visualizing mazes.
-This was a port of a school project originally written in C++ to learn a little more about Rust.
+This is a port of a school project originally written in C++ to learn a little more about Rust.

 # Interface